Profiling memory usage and allocations with Perfetto

 If your question is "why is this process so big right now?" you cannot use heap profiling to answer questions about what happened in the past.
 However our anecdotal experience is that if you are chasing a memory leak, there is a good chance that the leak will keep happening over time and hence you will be able to see future increments.

-Collecting your first heap profile
+Collecting your first Native Allocation Profile

 On Android Perfetto heap profiling hooks are seamlessly integrated into the libc implementation.